Over the holidays, Carolina Public Press is sharing some of our top reads. This story was originally published on June 17, 2019.

 “Know your victory was reporting it to begin with,” Pearce said she tells survivors.

-Data method and findings
+Data method and findings on sexual assault

 When sexual assault cases are resolved, outcomes other than conviction for a sexual assault crime are most common.

 An earlier CPP-led collaborative investigation reported that fewer than one in four people charged with sexual assaults whose cases were resolved during a 4 ½-year time window were convicted of the charges or a related charge.

 Those resolutions could come immediately, such as when a defendant immediately pleads guilty.
 Other cases could go on for many years.
 The data shows some defendants who had been charged in early 2014 still had open cases by June 30, 2018, when the data ends.
 For cases that remain open, it’s not possible to know how long they will stay that way.

 But that analysis excluded cases that had begun but not ended, since it was impossible to know how they would conclude.
 For that analysis, CPP focused on cases that began and ended during the same time window.
 Had it included sexual assault defendants who were charged but whose cases remained open, they would have amounted to about 31 percent of the total cases.
 However, that’s not representative of lagging cases overall, because it includes many cases in which the charges were very recent.